SeanShubin/documentation/dependency-inversion-principle/dependency-inversion-principle.md

 - By depending on abstractions instead of implementations, it is easy for tests to replace dependencies with fakes/stubs/mocks, so each test only has to worry about its subject.
 - Partitions and isolates parts of the code from each-other
     - When maintaining the code, it is easier to focus on only the parts relevant to you, as details can be hidden behind the dependency contract.

+## Notes from the book
+- What is inverted?
+    - The idea that high level modules depend on low level modules
+    - Low level modules affect the design of high level modules
+- Dependency is transitive
+- Inversion of ownership
+- It is ok to depend on concrete modules as long as they are not volatile
+    - For example, String